 For example, we may be extremely hacked off at something our spouse does, a habit that grates on our nerves, but if we were to go away for a couple of days, by the time we see them again, we miss them so much that that same habit isn’t an issue.
 So it’s really our attention to that habit which is the stressor, not the actual detail.

-One way we can improve the way in which we relate to our wife, and one which can make us a better husband, is to try to spend some of our time focusing on the big picture, not the details.
+One way we can improve the way in which we relate to our wife, and learn how to be a better husband, is to try to spend some of our time focusing on the big picture, not the details.

 [Image: Gamma Man]